VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-bell-threat-intel-one-tweet-threat-hunting.md

 So, these tweets seem to be related to our intelligence.
 Unit 26165 Officers are attacking a government infrastructure.
 They belong to the GRU, a Russian Foreign Military Intelligence Agency.
 According to Wikipedia, the GRU is headquartered in Grizodubovoy str.
 3, Moscow.

-Therefore our FLAG is the first 10 characters of the sha256sum of "Grizodubovoy".
-Our FLAG thus is: FLAG{a1bc6d9df2}
+Therefore our street name is Grizodubovoy, and all we need to do now, is sha256sum it and take the first 10 characters.